Psychological Development & Life Cycle

 In early studies (Kurdek 1988, Kurdek 1989), almost 100% of lesbian couples reported sexual exclusivity.
 A couple's frequency of sexual interaction was reported to decrease after a year (Blumstein and Schwartz 1983).
 Historically, within lesbian communities, much was made of a phenomenon known as "lesbian bed death" (Hall 1996).
 This described a sharp decrease in a couple's sexual activity following the initial excitement of starting a relationship.
 Potential explanations for this phenomenon include: lower sex drive among women, a culturally derived reluctance of women to initiate sex, and intimacy in other aspects of the relationship leading to a "merging" that contributes to lessened sexual excitement (Spitalnick and McNair 2005).
 Another proposed explanation is that of internalized homophobia, or the internalization of negative expectations about being homosexual.
 Guilt, self-hatred, and self doubt may contribute to difficulty with a sexual relationship (Downey and Friedman 1995).
 Surveys of heterosexual couples have noted a similar decrease in sexual activity, but the time frame may be accelerated in lesbian couples (Lever 1995).

 For many lesbian couples, parenthood may become an issue.
-Many lesbians with children from previous heterosexual relationships must help the children adjust to being in a family with two female parents.
+Lesbians with children from previous heterosexual relationships must help the children adjust to their new stepparent and family constellation.
 When the issue of bearing children themselves arises, lesbians can choose from a wide variety of options, which include at the most basic level, adoption and pregnancy.
 When pregnancy is chosen, they must decide which woman will carry the child, whose egg they will use, whether the father be a known or anonymous sperm donor; if known, what role the father may or may not have in the child's life, and so on.
 In some couples, these are all issues that have been thought out carefully; in others they may not.
 Couples unable to conceive a child together may experience a sense of loss (Crespi 1995).
 Depending on the state in which they live, lesbian couples also need legal advice on issues of power of attorney, custody, and second-parent adoption issues. (see Parenting subsection).

 The Gay Male Couple

-In discussing gay male couples, it is valuable to explore both how they are similar to and different from heterosexual couples.
-Greenan and Tunnell (2003) vividly describe the sociocultural developmental factors that affect the growing gay boy's capacity for intimate relatedness and the kinds of difficulties they see in the male couples.
+As with lesbian couples, gay male couples are both similar to and different from heterosexual couples.
+Greenan and Tunnell (2003) vividly describe the sociocultural developmental factors that can affect a growing gay boy's capacity for intimate relatedness and the kinds of difficulties he may have later as part of a couple.
 These challenges to intimacy often begin during the boy's childhood, precipitated by the awareness of homoerotic desire or with the emergence of gender discordant behavior, such a dislike of aggressive play or affinity for playing with dolls.
 Within the family, there is often a powerful admonition for the boy to keep his erotic feelings a deep and well-guarded secret.
 He learns that the expression of these persistent feelings will threaten much-needed affectionate ties to parents, friends, and siblings.
 The discovery of erotic feelings is traumatic for the gay boy in ways that it is not for straight boys who are allowed to speak of and explore their heterosexual desires.
 The young boy is left on his own with a secret that cannot be shared, and this can lead to the defensive self-reliance and isolation that affects the ability to experience intimacy in adulthood.

 McWhirter and Mattison (1984) interviewed 156 gay male couples who had been together anywhere from 2 to 37 years.
 They conducted both structured and semi-structured (open ended questions) interviews and organized their findings by describing six stages of development for gay male couples: